BE Informed No. 1.5

 carried out by amateurs, that is, duly authorized persons interested in radio technique solely with a personal aim and without

-Q. Our amateur service spectrum is being taken over by professional communicators
+Q. Our amateur service spectrum is being taken over by professionals to correct

-to correct shortcomings in the federal and non-federal government emergency services communications infrastructure.
-The era
+shortcomings in the federal and non-federal government emergency services communications infrastructure.
+The era of duly

 law enforcement and fire protection – as well as medical services, rescue organizations, veterinarians, persons with

 disabilities, disaster relief organizations, school buses, beach patrols, establishments in isolated places, communications

 standby facilities, and emergency repair of public communications facilities.